andylovecloud/andylovecloud/README.md

 ![Github-cover-crop](https://github.com/user-attachments/assets/9422fc0e-aed5-4795-9a48-7aea00af1271)

-Hello, I'm Andy.
+Hello, I'm **Andy**.
 Used to work with expertise in Software Development Product LifeCycle Management (PLM) for 10 years.

 Currently, pursuing my second Bachelor in Business Administration in Computer Applications at HAMK University in Finland.
 As planned I'll be gradudated in summer 2025.

 ## 📚 Projects

-Welcome to my portfolio, where I showcase my [projects](https://github.com/andylovecloud/Porfolio-guide).
+- Welcome to my portfolio, where I showcase my [projects](https://github.com/andylovecloud/Porfolio-guide) 🏋🏻‍♂️
+- You can have a look on my working experience as well 😎

 ## 🛠️ Area of my expertise: